dmitp888/Psychic-Game/README.md

 # Psychic-Game
-couldn't figure out how to display all letters that user is entering and updating the score , used a dialog window to show that the game is over
+couldn't figure out how to display all letters that user is entering and updating the score , used a dialog window to show that the game is over "your guesses so far is replaced with current guess"